aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 - Add Prometheus + Grafana monitoring
 - Use Helm secrets and Kubernetes `Secrets` for secure configs
 - Add image scanning with Trivy

----

-## 📄 Author

-Built by Gabriel Cantero as part of a hands-on Release Engineering lab.